 Your airline dining rewards program is usually an effortless way to earn points as well.
 The airline dining club lists which local restaurants offer takeout.
 You can enjoy the same food but from the comfort of your home instead.
 The offerings may not be as diverse as usual until you can dine inside again.
 But you can still earn points for takeout orders.

-Alternatively, having a card like the Capital One® Venture® Rewards Credit Card that earns 2 miles on every purchase can be an easy way to keep earning, no matter what you purchase.
+Alternatively, having a card like the Capital One Venture Rewards Credit Card that earns 2 miles on every purchase can be an easy way to keep earning, no matter what you purchase.
 However, Uber Eats purchases earn 5x miles per $1 spent, through January 31, 2021.
-New cardholders can earn a 100k mile bonus by spending $20,000 on purchases in the first 12 months from account opening, or earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+New cardholders can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.